danteme/Manege-Tool/README.rst

 Usage
 -----
-1. download/export surveys from doodle_ as excel-file (\*.xls)
+1. download/export polls from nuudel_ as csv-file (\*.csv)
-2. store the file(s) in the directory specified in the config file (default is "./doodle/")
+2. store the file(s) in the directory specified in the config file (default is "./polls/")
 3. run the tool :bash:`$ python main.py`
-4. the program writes the prepared documents into the output directory specified in the config file (default is ".")
+4. the program writes the prepared documents into the output directory specified in the config file (default is "./assignments/")

 Licence